milesp20/intel_nuc_led/README.md

 ## Permissions

-You can change the owner, group and permissions of `/proc/acpi/nuc_led` by passing parameters to the nuc_led kernel module.
+You can change the owner, group and permissions of `/proc/acpi/nuc_led` by passing parameters to the kernel module.
 Use:

 * `nuc_led_uid` to set the owner (default is 0, root)
 * `nuc_led_gid` to set the owning group (default is 0, root)